uiowaSEP2025/sep2025-project-team_006/README.md

 > Going forward, this guide will change as we update and harden our database.

 ### Connecting it to the backend
+Before connecting, make sure the database to be defined in your `.env` file is real.
+To create it, connect to your psql server (on linux, you can do so in the command line via the above snippet) and run `CREATE DATABASE %PGSQL_DATABASE%;`; fill in the placeholder with what you're putting in your .env file.

 1. Create a file named `.env` in the `backend` folder.
 2. In that folder, place the following things (replace the placeholders);
     ```sh